 10. Change readiness

 One carryover from the pandemic that won’t be going away anytime soon is that we can always use help when it comes to transformation.
-This theme will carry through to every part of work, including how organizations choose and use digital coaching platforms.
-Finding a good partner is a crucial step to staying on and ahead of these trends and delivering success for coaches, clients, and organizations.
+This theme will carry through to every part of work, including how organisations choose and use digital coaching platforms.
+Finding a good partner is a crucial step to staying on and ahead of these trends and delivering success for coaches, clients, and organisations.

 As you can see, digital coaching is changing and it is also the key to accelerating broader business change.
 This may seem a little daunting at first.
 Still, with the right partner and the right attitude, these challenges can offer some significant and positive possibilities for metrics and analytics.
 Adapting to the changes in digital coaching can help you with crucial business outcomes as you navigate the uncertain future.

-• 70% of coachees report improved work performance
+• 70% of coachees report improved work performance.

-• 96% of coachees are highly engaged (compared to 30% of employees are involved with current learning platforms)
+• 96% of coachees are highly engaged (compared to 30% of employees are involved with current learning platforms).

-• 85% of managers who have received coaching outperform their peers in soft skills such as agility and resilience
+• 85% of managers who have received coaching outperform their peers in soft skills such as agility and resilience.

 • 4x higher earnings per share growth rate for companies with highly engaged workforces.

 Staying on top of these trends does take some work and some strategy.
 However, it also means your organisation will always have the most powerful approaches and tools to increase your competitive advantage and, more importantly, the experience of employees and clients.